ARCHER2-HPC/archer2-docs/docs/other-software/cesm213_run.md

 For your target case, the first step is to select a component set, and a resolution for your case.
 For the purposes of this guide, we will be looking at a simple coupled case using the `B1850` compset and the `f19_g17` resolution.

 The current configuration of CESM 2.1.3 on ARCHER2 has been validated with the F2000 (atmosphere only), ETEST (slab ocean), B1850 (fully coupled) and FX2000 (WACCM-X) compsets.
+Instructions for these are here: [CESM2.1.3 further examples](cesm-further-examples.md).

 [comment]: # (Give a link to white paper here discussing testing and validation runs etc. once prepared)